Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Efficiency Theory on Parameter Manifolds for Parametric Models

-As mentioned in the Introduction, the super-efficiency phenomenon has led statisticians to search for a more appropriate criterion for justifying the optimality of MLE, which asymptotically achieves the CRLB.
+\end{corollary} \begin{proof} \eqref{asymptotic CRLB} is a simple consequence of \eqref{n CRLB} and the linearity of $\calR$. \end{proof} \newenvironment{customeg}[1] { \theinnercustomthm{#1}\innercustomthm} {\endinnercustomthm} As mentioned in the Introduction, the super-efficiency phenomenon has led statisticians to search for a more appropriate criterion for justifying the optimality of MLE, which asymptotically achieves the CRLB.
 One common strategy to reconcile the super-efficiency phenomenon in efficiency theory is by restricting the attention only to the class of (locally) regular estimators.
 This strategy results in the so-called H{\'a}jek-Le Cam convolution theorem \cite{hajek1970characterization}.
 Regular estimators are of particular interests in substantive fields including epidemiology and economics, due to the ease of constructing uniformly valid Wald confidence intervals for conducting statistical inference.
+We first define the notion of (locally) regular estimators for $\psi (\theta) \in \Psi$ for a manifold $\Psi$. \begin{definition} Suppose that $\psi (\theta) \in \Psi$ is the parameter of interest.
+For every tangent vector $h \in \T_{\theta} \Theta$, we let $\theta_{n, h} \coloneqq \Exp_{\theta} \left( \frac{h}{\sqrt{n}} \right)$.
+Then a sequence of estimators $\hat{\psi}_{n}$ indexed by $n$ for $\psi (\theta)$ is called (locally) regular at $\theta$ if there exists a random variable $Z_{\theta}$ whose law, denoted as $\L_{\theta}$, is independent of $h$ such that